Offering the most advanced eye surgery and vision correction procedures and eye care to people living in and traveling to Hawaii since 1999.

 At EyeSight Hawaii, our sights are set on creating the highest quality experience for each patient.
 Our highly trained staff using state-of-the-art technology and equipment will design a comprehensive care plan that is specific to the individual needs of each patient’s eyes and lifestyle.
 Your complete satisfaction is our goal.

 There are many reasons why patients choose to have LASIK surgery.
 One reason is that they may suffer from at least one of the following eye conditions: myopia, hyperopia, astigmatism or presbyopia.
-Find out more about correcting these eye conditions with laser vision correction here.
 Others may choose to have LASIK to save on money and time.
-Click here to see why our patients are enjoying their LASIK surgery outcome.

-Yes.
-Monovision LASIK is a way to decrease a person’s need for reading glasses.
+Yes, monovision LASIK is a way to decrease a person’s need for reading glasses.
 With monovision LASIK, one eye is used to see distance and one eye is used to read.
 This may sound strange, but we perform monovision LASIK on the majority of our patients over 40 years old.
-A careful trial with monovision glasses is performed during the pre-operative consultation.
-Many people agree that monovision makes their life much easier – and they feel younger too.
+A careful trial with monovision glasses and/or contact lenses are performed during the pre-operative consultation.

 Can you do LASIK on people who have had other eye surgery like PRK, RK (radial keratotomy), cataract surgery or retinal surgery?